requerent/OpenRL/README.md

 A rogue-like library written in HaXe* designed to logically abstract various back-ends.

+Rebrogue.swf provides a simple demonstration of the current progress.
+It isn't interactive at the moment, but it just shows some of the basic drawing features- see Source/Main.hx.

 *HaXe is an ECMAScript style language with powerful meta-features.

 So what is it?